manishmadugula/Notes/Code/leetcode.md

 # Binary Tree
 - A tree with n vertices will have n-1 edges.
 (Think every node has only one edge to parent except the root.)

+# Binary Search Tree
+## Deletion a node with 2 children
+-

 # Trie (Prefix Trees)
 ```c++
 class TrieNode{